LoayEgbaria/AndroidFitnessApp_riseUp/README.md

 - **Calendar Integration**: Visual progress tracking with a built-in calendar.
 - **Notifications**: Regular reminders for hydration, workout sessions, and nutrition goals.
 - **Motivational Sentences**: Dynamic display of motivational quotes to keep users engaged and inspired.

+## Running the App

+To see the app in action, run it in Android Studio and use an Android device or emulator.
+This will allow you to interact with the app and test its features.
+Alternatively, you can connect your Android device using a USB cable and run the app directly on it.